jxsd0084/jodd-quickstart/README.md

 Jodd QuickStart templates.

 Download project, setup and run.
 Then examine the code;
-also don't forget to check `todo` markers for more hints.
+check `todo` markers for more hints.

 Read more: http://jodd.org/doc/quickstart